elkmire/Lemonade/README.md

    - Use the "ZERO ALL KEYS" function in case of compromise
    - Configure "Session-only mode" in settings for heightened security periods

+## Learn Section

+LC6 includes a new **Learn** tab that provides a comprehensive overview of the application's features.
+This section is designed to help users understand the core concepts of encryption, key management, and security best practices.
+It covers:
+- **Core Functionality:** A detailed explanation of the Encrypt and Decrypt tabs, including digital signatures, the "Extra Option" for obfuscation, and the "Iterate" feature.
+- **Key Management:** An overview of the different key types (AES, RSA, ECC), how to generate and manage them, and the importance of key passwords.
+- **Settings:** An explanation of the various security and appearance settings that can be configured.

 ## Technical Specifications

 ### Encryption Algorithms